KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.3.1.1 - November 16, 2020

+- Fixed bug in using copy [Issue 24](https://github.com/KoenZomers/OneDriveAPI/issues/24).
+Thanks to [Eirielson Rodrigues](https://github.com/eirielson) for reporting this!

 2.3.1.0 - October 27, 2019

 - Merged [PR 20](https://github.com/KoenZomers/OneDriveAPI/pull/20) to allow for providing a client secret with the OneDrive Graph API